mff-uk/dataspecer/applications/api-specification/README.md

 ### Directories

 - **components** - This directory holds the components which were imported from the package shadcn-ui.
-- **customComponents** - This directory holds custom components which aim to serve specific demands of the project.
+- **customComponents** - This directory holds custom components.
+Their goal is to serve specific demands of the project.
 These components are customized by utilizing pre-imported elements from components directory as well as hand-crafted HTML elements.
 - **Models** - This directory stores TypeScript interfaces as well as types which are utilized widely across the codebase.

   The most important Model in this directory is `DataStructure` (located in `DataStructureModel.tsx`).
 Essential attributes - `name`, `givenName`, `id`, and `fields` are defined within this model (interface).
 Additionally `Field` interface defines details for each field.
 These details are: `name`, `type`, `classType`, `nestedFields`, `isArray` and `isMandatory`.
 It is important to note that `Field` is able to represent attributes as well as associations.
 In case of primitive type `Field.type` is populated, however an association is able to have a nested structure below it.
 In this case `Field.type` contains "Object" and `Field.classType` contains the type of the object.
 Additionally, `nestedFields` are populated accordingly.
 This way the whole, multi-level representation of data structure is considered.